bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

   Client may provide initial UUID for client-side tracking, but the server UUID will be the final definitive ID.
 RequestID will not change across the request.

 BGP Session

+  A structure that describes a BGP session and contains the following elements:

   * local_asn (ASN of requestor)
   * local_ip (IP of requestor, v4 or v6)
   * peer_asn (server ASN)